 Parents will be notified immediately if a student is found to have or be under the influence of tobacco, alcohol or drugs, or to have drug paraphernalia in his/her possession on school property, on the bus or during off-campus activities sponsored by the school.
-A mandatory conference with parent/s will be arranged before the student returns to school along with <a href="https://documents.org/renamediately-in-the-student-returns-to-school-sub-renamediately-in-the-student-returns-to-school-sub-renamediately-in-the-student-returns-to-school-sub-renamediately-in-the-student-returns-to-school-sub-renamediately-in-the-student-returns-to-school-sub-renamediately-in-the-school-sub-renamediately-in-th
+A mandatory conference with parent/s will be arranged before the student returns to school along with https://documents.org/linearing-to-the-student required as a condition for the student to remain at YCS.
+Lack of cooperation by either the student or parents in this matter will result in the student's suspension or expulsion.
+If a student gives evidence of signs of chemical dependency, the principal and teachers will contact parents, and an appropriate course of action will be decided upon.
+Parents who are aware of similar problems with a student are to inform the school so that together all involved can assist the student in overcoming this dependency.